 - the minor seventh interval would take you to B flat

 - the major seventh interval would take you to B natural

 - the diminished seventh would take you to B double flat, also known as A

 What is Skoove?

-Throughout this article you will see me recommend material in Skoove and here is why.
+Throughout this article you will see recommended material from Skoove.
 Skoove is an excellent online interactive learning platform for piano students.
-It breaks complex ideas and songs down into easy to understand chunks and allows you, the student, to learn at your own pace whilst giving you real time feedback on your playing.
+Skoove breaks complex ideas like reading piano sheet music and songs down into easy to understand chunks and allows students to learn at their own pace whilst giving them real time feedback on their playing.
 If you haven’t already, sign up for a 7-day free trial and see what you think.